Simple DIY Kitchen Herb Garden

 Next, you will want to mark the depth so it sits square in the area yet still gets access to the sunshine through the window.

-Step #5 Attach the hooks.
+Step #6.
+Attach the Hooks

 As I mentioned earlier I really love adhesive hooks.
 They are easy to use and eliminate the need for power tools to create a permanent setup.
 Using hooks also means you can remove them when you are done without damage.
-I used the medium size.
-They work perfectly holding up the herb pots that can get a bit heavy when watered.

-How to use Command Hooks:
+How to Use Command Hooks:

-1. Remove the plastic hook from the bag.
+– Remove the plastic hook from the bag.

-2. Attach the adhesive strip to the back of the hook, being sure you are putting the correct side on.
+– Attach the adhesive strip to the back of the hook, being sure you are putting the correct side on.

-3. Press it down for a few seconds.
+– Press it down for a few seconds.

-4. Remove the protective layer exposing the adhesive.
+– Remove the protective layer exposing the adhesive.

-5. Attach it to the area marked with the painter’s tape.
+– Attach it to the area marked with the painter’s tape.

-6. Hold the hook in place for 10+ seconds to ensure it has adhered.
+– Hold the hook in place for 10+ seconds to ensure it has adhered.

-7. Then remove the plastic hook (by sliding it up) leaving the base still on the cabinet.
+– Remove the plastic hook (by sliding it up) leaving the base still on the cabinet.

-8. Hold the base down for an additional 30 seconds moving your fingers to ensure even stickage. (hmmm, is that a word?)
+– Hold the base down for an additional 30 seconds, moving your fingers to ensure even stickage. (hmmm, is that a word?)

-9. Repeat the steps for the remaining hooks.
+– Repeat the steps for the remaining hooks.

 We used black leather that matched the ring handle.
 We tried several different knots before choosing this one.